freqtrade/freqtrade/docs/rest-api.md

         :param limit: Limits log messages to the last <limit> logs.
 No limit to get all the trades.

+pair_candles
+	Return live dataframe for <pair><timeframe>.

+        :param pair: Pair to get data for
+        :param timeframe: Only pairs with this timeframe available.
+        :param limit: Limit result to the last n candles.

+pair_history
+	Return historic, analyzed dataframe

+        :param pair: Pair to get data for
+        :param timeframe: Only pairs with this timeframe available.
+        :param strategy: Strategy to analyze and get values for
+        :param timerange: Timerange to get data for (same format than --timerange endpoints)

 performance
 	Return the performance of the different coins.

+plot_config
+	Return plot configuration if the strategy defines one.

 profit
 	Return the profit summary.